jaguardado123/join_classroom/README.md

 # Join GitHub Classroom

-This repo an empty repo used for students to link their GitHub account in Classroom.
+This is an empty repo used for students to link their GitHub account in Classroom.